360CVGroup/RzenEmbed/README.md

 # RzenEmbed: Towards Comprehensive Multimodal Retrieval
-The repository is the official implementation of RzenEmbed, which is a unified framework to learn embeddings across a diverse set of modalities, including text, images, videos, and visual documents.
-RzenEmbed is fine-tuned from Qwen2-VL, which employs a novel two-stage training strategy to learn discriminative representations.
-It achieves state-of-the-art (SOTA) results on the MMEB-V2, MMEB-Visdoc, and MMEB-Video benchmarks (as of September 29, 2025).
+Welcome to the official repository for **RzenEmbed**, a state-of-the-art model designed to generate powerful, general-purpose embeddings from a diverse set of data types.

+RzenEmbed unifies understanding across modalities by processing inputs based on task instructions, making it a versatile tool for a wide array of downstream applications.

 **[RzenEmbed: Towards Comprehensive Multimodal Retrieval](https://arxiv.org/abs/2510.27350)**
 </br>